OpenBB-finance/OpenBB/gamestonk_terminal/portfolio_optimization/README.md

 ````
 max_sharpe [-p PERIOD]
 ````
-* -p/--period Amount of time to retreive data from yfinance.
-Options are: 1d,5d,1mo,3mo,6mo,1y,2y,5y,10y,ytd,max and it defualts to 3mo.
+* -p/--period Amount of time to retrieve data from yfinance.
+Options are: 1d,5d,1mo,3mo,6mo,1y,2y,5y,10y,ytd,max and it defaults to 3mo.

 ### min_vol
 This portfolio minimizes the total volatility, which also means it has the smallest returns among the efficient frontier.